K\"ahler manifolds and mixed curvature: Canonical line bundle under non-positive curvature

 Since $M$ is closed, the twisted \KR flow $\omega(t)$ admits a short time solution, for example see \cite{GuedjZeriahi2017}.
-We will denote $g(t)$ to be the \K metric associated to $\omega(t)$.
-In this section, we will estimate the existence time of the flow $g(t)$ under the assumption \eqref{e-Royden-1}.
-We need the following fact, which states that if the solution $g(t)$ to \eqref{e-TKR-1} is uniformly equivalent to a fixed metric $h$ on $M\times[0,T_0)$, then we have higher order regularity of $g(t)$ and hence the solution can be extended beyond $T_0$, see \cite{Chu2016,Evans1982,Krylov1982, ShermanWeinkove2012,TosattiWangWeinkoveYang}: \begin{lma} Let $g(t)$ be a smooth solution to \eqref{e-TKR-2} on $M\times[0,T_0)$.
+In this section, we will estimate the existence time of the flow $g(t)$ under the assumption \eqref{e-condition-1}.
+We need the following fact, which states that if the solution $g(t)$ to \eqref{e-TKR-1} is uniformly equivalent to a fixed metric $h$ on $M\times[0,T_0)$, then we have higher order regularity of $g(t)$ up to $T_0$ and hence the solution can be extended beyond $T_0$, see \cite{Chu2016,Evans1982,Krylov1982, ShermanWeinkove2012,TosattiWangWeinkoveYang}.
+To summarize, we have the following existence time criteria for the parabolic complex Monge-Amp\`ere equation. \begin{lma} Let $g(t)$ be a smooth solution to \eqref{e-TKR-1} on $M\times[0,T_0)$.
 Suppose there is a positive constant $C>0$ such that